schaefferda/learn-github/README.md

-This is a throwaway repo used to learn about working with Git and GitHub.
+This is a repo used to learn about Python.

-There is nothing of any significant value in this repo.